 When it comes to cleaning your cat’s tail, you’ll have to be gentle.
 Remember, this body part as an extension of your pet’s spine.
 This means that they’ll be dubious about you handling it.

-The first thing that you should try is the cleaning methods (above).
+You should try the cleaning methods (above) first.
 Apply plenty of oil, and wash the tail gently with water and soap.
 This should eradicate the problem with a minimum of fuss.

 Will a Vet Clean the Paint from My Cat?